Xd-pro/FirePvP/README.md

 # FirePvP
-A PvP Client for Minecraft Bedrock written in AHK
+A PvP Client and Mod Loader for Minecraft Windows 10 Edition written in AHK (and some json for a resource pack, but mostly ahk)

 # Default Mods Are Closed-Source
-You can make mods easily!
+You can make mods easily using autohotkey scripts!
+More Info ->